mttwhlly/hyde/louie/_posts/2002-06-28-cultural-division-website.md

 #### Sitemapping

 ¶ Due to the sheer size of this site, the sitemapping process was tackled as soon as possible.
-I broke this task into sections & went created what seemed to me to be viable solutions that I then presented to the department leaders for each section.
-This led to revisions and, in most cases, follow-up meetings to verify the maps were correct.
+I broke this task into sections, creating what seemed to me to be viable solutions that I then presented to the department leaders for discussion & feedback.
+This led to several rounds of revisions and, in most cases, follow-up meetings to verify the maps were correct.
 As I've mentioned elsewhere, the sitemapping, user flow & wireframing is done using the [AIUX](https://rwd.aiux.co/) technique which if you are at all inclined toward UX design, I highly recommend looking into.

 <small>Existing Sitemap:</small>
 <div class="column green" markdown="1">